roboconf/roboconf.github.io/en/user-guide/graph-definition.md

 	# However, it shows what can be seen as a good practice for bigger VM deployments.

 A component lists the facets it uses with the property named **facets**.
 It will inherit all the imported and exported variables, as well as the children and installer name.
-If, by any chance, a component inherits several installers, then it picks up the first one by alphabetical order.
-Otherwise, the most simple solution is to override the installer in the component rather than inherit it.
+If a component inherits several installers, and does not specify one, then an error is thrown.
+In case of ambiguity in the inheritance, the component has to override the installer.
 There can be only one installer.

 Imported and exported variables are only added to the component.
 A facet supports the following properties: **children**, **exports**, **imports** and **installer**.